alema-r/Alessandro-Marcolini-Oniro/meta-oniro-staging/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-This README file contains information on the contents of the meta-ohos-staging layer.
+This README file contains information on the contents of the meta-oniro-staging layer.

 Table of Contents
 =================

-  I. Adding the meta-ohos-staging layer to your build II.
+  I. Adding the meta-oniro-staging layer to your build II.
 Misc

-I. Adding the meta-ohos-staging layer to your build
+I. Adding the meta-oniro-staging layer to your build
 ===================================================

 This layer only depends on poky or oe-core.
 To add it to your layers:

-Run 'bitbake-layers add-layer meta-ohos-staging'
+Run 'bitbake-layers add-layer meta-oniro-staging'

 II.
 Misc
 ========